Where are you now-is that the Kitchen?

 It’s like cornbread but more like Scones.
 It’s not too sweet and eaten with our traditional sauces which we can make out of chicken, turkey and even these days they make hot dog sauce.
 The sauce is actually based of lime, lots of onions and hot peppers and you eat it served on the Johnny Cakes.

 So I had to learn this stuff early.
 I found myself before going to school, in the kitchen.
 When returning from school while my mother was at work, I was in the kitchen and I started to really love cooking.

 We have a lot of traditional food heres in Nassau, in the Bahamas.
 There are a lot traditional foods people don’t keep up with-to this day and this is one of them.

 How did Europe come into the picture?

-I moved to Europe when I was 18, got married and while there-learned the culinary arts in school.
+I moved to Europe when I was 18, got married and while there-learned attended the Vienna School of Culinary Arts.
 I learned service, not really cooking and ended up opening a small restaurant of about 8 tables.
 Really at the beginning, it was like I just wanted a small restaurant to cater to the Bahamians who were visiting through the United Nations in Vienna, Austria.

 So I opened my tiny little restaurant which catered to mostly the U.N. and the international clientele who came there for business or tourism.
 I had an exclusive restaurant with a menu for the high class where I offered Gleanies(Guineas), caviar, Russian champagne-dishes like that which were really exquisite.
 And for two days during the week, the focus was the Caribean and I would feature down-home food dishes like ribs, peas and rice, and then added fufu to the menu-doing my best to source all the necessary ingredients.
 After adding fufu, this is when a lot of Africans started to come, many from the Afro-Asiatisches Institut and when we met I would continue to learn from them.
 So all those people supported me for the restaurant and it took off.